- Print

 If your process composer crashes when used or otherwise fails to add processes, here are some things to try:

-If you would like a way for the timer and temperature to populate all part numbers in the tank that they are processing at one time rather than clicking on every single one to start the timer and record the temperature, here are some things to try:
+If you would like a way for the timer and temperature Specs to populate all part numbers in the tank that they are processing at one time rather than clicking on each one to start the timer and record the temperature, see Racking and Unracking.

-1. If the parts are on a rack, you can take all measurements at once.
+- If the Parts are on a Rack, you can take all measurements at once.

-2. If they are not on a rack each part measurement needs to be taken separately.
+- If they are not on a Rack each Part measurement needs to be taken separately.

 Send Parts to Location